-- II.B.1.
+II.B.1.
 For each participating site, there must be a sufficient number of faculty members with competence to instruct and supervise all fellows at that location.
-(Core) - II.B.1.a) There must be a minimum of two medical toxicology physician faculty members based at the primary clinical site, including the program director, who together devote a minimum of 10 hours per week of direct instruction to the fellows, and who are readily available to the fellows for consultations on cases.
-(Core)
+(Core) II.B.1.a) Faculty members with expertise to instruct the fellows in the performance and interpretation of electromyography (EMG) and nerve conduction studies, and for teaching the principles, including indications, techniques, limitations, and complications, of nerve and muscle biopsy and clinical molecular genetics, must be available.
+(Detail)†

-II.B.1.b) Consultants from appropriate medical specialties must be available for consultation and didactic sessions.
-(Core) II.B.1.b).(1) Medical consultants should include, but not limited to, individuals with special expertise in the following areas: cardiology, dermatology, gastroenterology, hyperbaric medicine, immunology, nephrology, ophthalmology, pathology, pulmonary medicine, and surgical subspecialties.
-(Detail) II.B.2.
-Faculty members must: II.B.2.a) be role models of professionalism; (Core) II.B.2.b) demonstrate commitment to the delivery of safe, quality, cost-effective, patient-centered care; (Core)
+II.B.2.
+Faculty members must:

+II.B.2.a) be role models of professionalism; (Core) II.B.2.b) demonstrate commitment to the delivery of safe, quality, cost-effective, patient-centered care; (Core)